vipulpathak113/FrontendInterviewQuestions/README.md

         -async is ignore if script tag does not have src attribute
 ---------------------------------------------------------------------------
 - **Resource Hinting**:
-    - preload – load content that's required for the intial render
+    - preload – load content that's required for the intial render. preload is a declarative fetch, allowing you to force the browser to make a request for a resource without blocking the document’s onload event.
     ![preload](https://cdn-aahbe.nitrocdn.com/atRjhaAsMHbPaZMOukHscOVOXfGAsiqT/assets/images/optimized/rev-beb128c/upload/blog/preload_fe604-1300x0.jpg)

         ![preloadas](https://cdn-aahbe.nitrocdn.com/atRjhaAsMHbPaZMOukHscOVOXfGAsiqT/assets/images/optimized/rev-beb128c/upload/blog/value_as_types_d1ec9cf88b-1300x0.jpg)